stinkyBootsLLC/weather/README.md

 # Lessons Learned

 This specific app would have been easier to create with just a javascript framework such as Node, Vue, etc...
 It simply calls a rest API and renders the HTML.
 So why did I use python?
 To learn.
 State is not included in the JSON response.
 I have a free account, so it is limited.
-Seems like _"open weather"_ is click bait.

 ## Version History